Battlecode2021-TeamEZMoney/player-code-2021/README.md

 - `./gradlew run`
     Runs a game with the settings in gradle.properties
 - `./gradlew update`
-    Update to the newest version!
-Run every so often
+    Updates to the newest version (Run every so often)